 Malcolm X Day in Durham?
-Why there won't be a proclamation
+Why there won’t be a proclamation

 Malcolm X visited Durham and Chapel Hill in April 1963 to debate then-CORE leader Floyd McKissick Sr., who died in 1991.

-McKissick organized the debate with Malcolm X, then a Nation of Islam minister, with McKissick arguing for integration and Malcolm X arguing for separatism, according to UNC's North Carolina Collection.
+McKissick organized the debate with Malcolm X, then a Nation of Islam minister, with McKissick arguing for integration and Malcolm X arguing for separatism, according to the UNC North Carolina Collection post written by Sarah W. Carrier, North Carolina research and instruction librarian at UNC’s Wilson Library.

 Malcolm X broke from the Nation of Islam and then-leader Elijah Muhammad a few months before he was killed.